 How it works and what it costs

-- Local delivery in San Antonio and Austin.
+- Local delivery in San Antonio, Midland/Odessa, and Dallas.

-We will bring your order to your home in San Antonio and Austin because we are often in these areas anyway.
+We will bring your order to your home in northwest San Antonio because we are often in this area anyway.

 By delivering to you, we can get to know each other so we can try to meet your needs better.